thepower/power-docs/docs/sdk/development/smart-contracts/02-create-project.md

 4. Compile the given code.
 You will receive an `.abi` file:

-   Run the following commands in the directory, where the `greeter.sol` file is stored:
+   Run the following command in the directory, where the `greeter.sol` file is stored:

     1. ```solidity
          solcjs --bin greeter.sol